Raiondesu/Tuex/README.md

 ## [About](https://github.com/Raiondesu/Tuex/wiki/What-is-Tuex)

-Tuex is a centralized state management library for Vue.js.
+Tuex is a reactive centralized state management library for Vue.js.
 It takes heavy inspiration from the Flux pattern (especially Vuex).

 The main goal of Tuex is to make state-management less complex for small-scale apps, while also keeping the state flexibile and scalabile.